Quitlox/dotfiles/home/private_dot_config/exact_ansible/README.md

 - Make abstract role for adding hook to initramfs
 - Configure swap using swap partition

 - Log into Zotero automatically and setup sync?
 - Install Zotero browser connector automatically?
 - Log into Obsidian automatically?
 - Configure thunderbird

+## Security

+Security Issues:
+- SSHD Port is custom but fixed and publicly readable.